1. Purpose of this notice

-If you have any questions regarding this notice or if you would like to speak to us about the manner in which we process your personal data, please email firstname.lastname@example.org or telephone Lucy Johnstone on +44 (0)300 303 6322
+If you have any questions regarding this notice or if you would like to speak to us about the way we process your personal data, please email firstname.lastname@example.org or telephone Lucy Johnstone on +44 (0)300 303 6322

 You also have the right to make a complaint to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues, at any time.
 The ICO’s contact details are as follows:

 Telephone – 0303 123 1113 (local rate) or 01625 545 745